-To achieve an approximately equivalent transportation level of service in all areas of the County, greater vehicular traffic congestion is permitted d in policy areas with greater transit accessibility and usage.
-For motor vehicle adequacy, Table T1 shows the intersection level of service standards by policy area.
-For intersections located within Red or Orange policy areas, the Highway Capacity Manual delay-based level of service standard applies to all study intersections.
-For intersections located within Yellow or Green policy areas, the Critical Lane Volume (CLV) level of service standard applies to study intersections with a CLV of 1,350 or less and the Highway Capacity Manual delay-based level of service standard applies to study intersections with a CLV of more than 1,350.
+To achieve an approximately equivalent transportation level of service in all areas of the county, greater vehicular traffic congestion is permitted in policy areas with greater transit accessibility and usage.
+For motor vehicle adequacy, Table T2 shows the intersection level of service standards by policy area.
+The motor vehicle adequacy test will not be applied in Red Policy Areas.
+When a motor vehicle LATR study is required, the initial analysis will be a Critical Lane Volume (CLV) evaluation.
+Only signalized intersections exhibiting a CLV exceeding the applicable policy area CLV congestion standard will require the Highway Capacity Manual (HCM) delay-based analysis.
+The Planning Board may adopt administrative guidelines that allow use of Highway Capacity Manual 2010 methodologies and other analysis techniques consistent with guidance published by the Transportation Research Board.